 Due to the unusual restrictions presented in getting cargo to Antarctica, requirements are analyzed and cargo loads are planned months in advance.
-Planning begins with information gathered from the SIP and RPSC management.
+Planning begins with information gathered from the SIP and ASC management.

-Responsibility for cargo and passenger movement within the Continental Area rests with the RPSC director of Logistics and the RPSC manager of Antarctic Terminal Operations (ATO).
-During the summer season at McMurdo, RPSC's Terminal Operations department manages all cargo transported to McMurdo Station and onward.
+Responsibility for cargo and passenger movement within the Continental Area rests with the ASC director of Transportation and Logistics and the ASC manager of Antarctic Terminal Operations (ATO).
+During the summer season at McMurdo, ASC's Terminal Operations department manages all cargo transported to McMurdo Station and onward.

-US Antarctic Program/Science Cargo is the facility that focuses on the cargo related to science efforts, special S- or T-events, and hazardous cargo.
+US Antarctic Program/Science Cargo is the facility that focuses on the cargo related to science efforts, technical events, and hazardous cargo.
 At McMurdo Station, cargo is documented, packaged, and labeled for transport and then turned over to the Movement Control Center (MCC) staff for actual transport.
-All hazardous cargo to be transported via helicopter is also processed through the U.S. Antarctic Program Science Cargo office.
-Should you require assistance in determining the whereabouts of cargo you have shipped, these people can tell where in the U.S. Antarctic Program cargo system your particular cargo is located.
+All hazardous cargo to be transported is processed through the U.S. Antarctic Program Science Cargo office.
+Should you require assistance in determining the location of cargo you have shipped, these people can tell where in the U.S. Antarctic Program cargo system your particular items are located.
 It will assist them if you can provide a copy of the U.S. Antarctic Program shipping document, or, for commercial shipments, a copy of the bill of lading or airway bill.